-First-Timer Tips for Longarm Quilting (Everyone Can Longarm Quilt!)
+Tips for Beginner Longarm Quilters: Everyone Can Longarm!

 And, quilt it, I did!
 I thought I’d share some beginner tips with you since I learned a lot on my adventure.
 Nothing beats the actual experience, of course (you can rent time on a longarm quilting machine—check with your local dealers and quilt shops!), but it doesn’t hurt to go in armed with a little friendly advice.

 Just as you would when preparing to design your quilt tops, I recommend laying your finished quilt top out and studying it.
-You can search for quilting designs and motifs with a browser image search, on Pinterest, in books like 501 Quilting Motifs, on quilting websites… anywhere!
+You can search for quilting designs and motifs via web browser, on Pinterest, in books like 501 Quilting Motifs… anywhere!
 I didn’t refer to my quilt top in its entirety before quilting it, just contemplated each row as a stand-alone quilting project, and later realized I would have quilted the smaller triangles across each row as one unit instead of separate units.
 Live and learn.

 Before you put needle to fabric, try putting pen (or marker) to paper.
 Draw as you would quilt.
 Meaning, position your paper how you will be framing your quilt.
 If it’s loaded on the quilt frame horizontally, draw your design as if you’re quilting across your quilt, side-to-side.
 This way, you get a feel for how you’ll be moving through your quilting.
 Loop-de-loops are a whole different animal when drawing them side-to-side rather than up and down.
 You’ll also notice the mistakes you’re inclined to make.
 My loops?
 They don’t always go in the same direction—I decided to practice those a bit more.